CU-BioKEM/user-guide/docs/source/processing/environments/biokem_environment.rst

 Executables
 -----------
-- ``biokem-interactive``: starts an interactive session with X forwarding on a BioKEM node, use this launch jobs.
+- ``biokem/blanca/alpine-interactive``: starts an interactive session with X forwarding, use this launch jobs.
 This command only allocates a single CPU with no GPUs.
-- ``blanca-interactive``: starts an interactive session that is preemptable on a general blanca node.
-This command takes 2 arguments:
+- ``biokem/blanca/alpine-custom``: starts an interactive session that takes 2 additional arguments:

     - # of CPUs as the first argument
     - # of GPUs as the second argument